About New England Herpetoculture

 A Brief History of Our Company

 I was an exotic animal hobbyist throughout most of my childhood, and having the opportunity to do this as a career is absolutely surreal.
-Below, I've tried to document a rough outline of the past decade's events which brought me to where I am today, and brought NEHERP from concept to creation.
+Below, I've tried to document a rough outline of the events which brought this place from concept to creation.

-While I was in high school, I kept a handful of different Reptiles & Amphibians as an enthusiast.
-It wasn't an especially large or spectacular collection by any stretch of the imagination, but it was a fun way to begin learning.
-A few years went by, and while I was working & in college, I began breeding some different species on the side.
-I started with Leopard Geckos, got into Day Geckos, Bearded Dragons, and a few more common species.
-After my first seasons as a small-scale breeder, I became even more enthusiastic about the herp hobby.
+While I was in high school, I cared for a handful of different Reptiles & Amphibians as an enthusiast.
+It wasn't an especially large hobby, but it was a fun way to begin learning.
+While I was working and in college, I began working with Leopard Geckos, Day Geckos, Bearded Dragons, and a few more common species as a small-scale breeder.
+Every season that passed helped me learn a bit more about the hobby, and I became more enthusiastic as time went on.

-Then I attended a Reptile/Amphibian expo.
-The vast majority of small business owners, breeders, and enthusiasts who were vending at the show proved to be an entirely different, more enthusiastic & far more educational resource compared a traditional chain or large-scale pet shop.
-In most cases, the health & vibrancy of the animals offered by many of the small-scale breeders was a notable improvement over any I'd seen in stores.
+It was around this time that I attended my first industry expo in New York.
+The vast majority of small business owners, breeders, and enthusiasts who were vending at the show proved to be a more enthusiastic & educational resource than any place I had visited prior.
+In most cases, the health and vibrancy of the animals was a notable improvement over any I'd seen at any big-name pet shop.
 I received great advice, was pointed towards lots of great online resources, and the experience drastically changed my perspective.
-On the way home from the expo I remember thinking, "These people know what they are doing!
-Why don't more full-scale businesses offer those kinds of animals, resources & support?".
-I continued working with a number of different species, and my hobby grew a bit larger.
+I learned a whole lot at subsequent expos, as my passion for the hobby continued to grow.

 2010-2011 - The Retail Store

-Although this next part is difficult to describe, it's one of the things which helps set us apart from others in the industry.
-For us, there are essentially two categories of clients which we cater to.
-The first group includes both amateur and professional breeders, as well as commercial/educational enterprises (Zoos, nature centers, universities, and rescues).
-The second category is made up of hobbyists & enthusiasts.
-While we did have a limited selection of Reptiles & Amphibians at the retail store, but it was never our goal to become a large scale breeder.
-Sometime around 2011, we made the decision to minimize any competition between us & our breeder & rescue clients, and we discontinued nearly 90% of our breeding operation.
-As NEHERP grew and our friends in the hobby expanded, we found ourselves networking between the hobbyists and the breeders we had come to know and trust.
-Rather than carrying tons of live animals in-house, we'd simply point any interested clients towards one of the breeders or rescue facilities we worked with.
+Sometime around 2011, we made the decision to minimize any competition between us and our breeder and rescue clients, and we discontinued nearly 90% of our breeding operation.
+Rather than working with as many live animals in-house, we'd simply point any interested clients towards one of the breeders or rescue facilities we worked with.
 Those organizations would reciprocate and direct the new hobbyists that purchased from them toward our site, and we'd make sure that the client and the animal(s) would be well taken care of.
-It was a symbiotic relationship that turned out to work beautifully. (...and still does to this day!)
+It was a mutually beneficial relationship that has continued to present day.

-It wasn't long before the quickly growing website drastically overshadowed the store, and Jess & I made the tough decision to merge the retail shop back into the original warehouse space.
-With the added space & customer suggestions in mind, our store was expanded to offer one of the widest selections of vivarium related supplies online.
+It wasn't long before the quickly-growing website drastically overshadowed the retail store, and Jess & I made the tough decision to transition the company back to being an online-only shop.
+With a larger warehouse space and customer suggestions in mind, our business expanded to offer one of the widest selections of vivarium related supplies online.

-With the new products launched, things began to grow at a quicker rate.
-I finished the 4'th version of our website in 2012, and it was wasn't as terrible as the older versions.
-That was the first time our stylized "" logo was used, and it's been on every version since.
-A lot of new items & articles were added, and we also created our first enclosure specific Vivarium Kit products.
-We didn't realize it at the time, but these "vivarium kit" products were a big part of the future for NEHERP.
+With many new products launched, and a yet another less-awful website update launched (screenshot), things began to grow at a quicker rate.
+This was when our stylized "" logo debuted, which has been our primary logo ever since.
+Many new informational articles were added, and we created our first enclosure specific Vivarium Kit products.
+We didn't realize it at the time, but these customizable kits were going to become a big part of the future for NEHERP.

 2014-2015: More Products, Growing Pains, and a Wedding!

-NEHERP V.5 launched in early 2014, was NEHERP's first 100% fully hand-coded site, and was the biggest improvement yet.
-Client reception was pretty positive, and the team was floored.
-Finally a halfway decent website!
-Between the new site & revised care articles, search engine rankings during this time put our company within the top 3-4 results for topics related to vivariums.
+Our first fully hand-coded website launched in 2014, and was the biggest improvement yet.
+(Screenshot) Client reception was pretty positive, and the team was relieved to finally have a halfway decent website!
+Between the improved website, bigger location, and revised care articles, things really started to pick up!

 My favorite part of this whole story took place in April of 2016, when Jessica & I welcomed our son Michael Gus into the world.
-He's terribly cute, and spends every day with us in NEHERP's office.
+He's terribly cute, and spends lots of time at NEHERP.
+It's incredible to think about, but without clients like you supporting this company, I wouldn't have had the opportunity to meet Jess when she walked into the retail store back in 2011.
+Needless to say, I'm extremely grateful for every one of our awesome customers who've helped to make it all possible.

 What Makes Us Different:

-We're ex-breeders of over 40 species of Reptiles & Amphibians
+We're ex-breeders of 45+ species of Reptiles & Amphibians

 Vivarium Supplies: We're Your 1-Stop Vivarium Shop™ for a reason